How does this medication work? What will it do for me?

-Each scored white tablet embossed with the name "ZADITEN" contains ketotifen fumarate 1 mg.
-Nonmedicinal ingredients: calcium hydrogen phosphate, magnesium stearate, and maize starch.
+Each scored white tablet embossed with the name "ZADITEN" contains 1 mg of ketotifen fumarate.
+Nonmedicinal ingredients: starch 1500, magnesium stearate, and lactose monohydrate.

-Each 5 mL of strawberry-flavoured syrup contains ketotifen fumarate 1 mg.
+Each 5 mL of strawberry-flavoured syrup contains 1 mg of ketotifen fumarate.
 Nonmedicinal ingredients: alcohol, citric acid, methyl-p-hydroxybenzoate, propyl-p-hydroxybenzoate, sodium phosphate, sorbitol solution, strawberry flavour, sucrose, and water.

 How should I use this medication?

-For children over 3 years of age, the usual recommended dose is 1 mg twice daily, in the morning and evening.
+For children 5 years of age and older, the usual recommended dose is 1 mg twice daily, in the morning and evening.

 To reduce side effects, your child's doctor may suggest you start with a lower dose and increase to the recommended dose after 5 days.